yoelblum/retail_calendar/README.md

 Credit due to Brian K https://stackoverflow.com/questions/23531481/is-there-a-way-in-ruby-to-find-the-beginning-of-the-year-in-a-4-5-4-retail-cal

+The calendar starts on Sunday and ends on Saturday.

 IMPORTANT: when installing, make sure you type the gem's name '**retail_calendars**' and not retail_calendar

 ```ruby